-By going through this process you will internalize the feelings of the seven notes in a key.
+By going through this process you will internalize the feelings of the seven notes in a key on guitar.
 That way, you’ll be able to express yourself how you want in solos or jam sessions – and even pick up songs and solos by ear.

 If you haven’t already, get your free training for soloing in any key on guitar and learn How to Play by Feel here.

 How has this helped you?

 I want to hear two things from you.
 In the comments below, tell me:

 - What is one thing you thought about guitar keys before reading this

 - Also share, one thing that helped or surprised you after reading (your insight will help someone else understand the topic further, so make sure to answer in detail).